PeterEriksson/portfolio-build-1/README.md

 # 💼 Resume/Portfolio website
-resume/portfolio project.
+A single page portfolio-presentation project.
 Built in React with Tailwind css.
 A brief introduction of myself and my skills + some work presented

 ## Author